GeoSensorWebLab/abm-portal/README.markdown

     $ rake db:create db:migrate

-Now you can start up the local Rails server:
+Now you can start up the local Rails server, and pass in the host address for the ABM database.
+This app assumes the data is located at `/biomap/<resource>`.

-    $ rails server
+    $ API_URL="http://example.com:8080" rails server

 The site will be running on http://localhost:3000/ by default.